nygctech/hudson/docs/index.md

 ## Overview
-hudson is a computational pipeline for spatial analysis of single cells in multiplexed images.
+hudson is a computational pipeline for spatial analysis of single cells in multiplexed fluorescence imaging.
 It is developed by Jagjit Singh, Kunal Pandit, and Rui Fu.

-You can install by following the steps [here](https://github.com/nygctech/hudson)
+The pipeline can installed by following the steps [here](https://github.com/nygctech/hudson)

-##
+Fluorescent Imaging, is the visualization of fluorescent dyes or proteins as labels for molecular processes or structures.
+It enables a wide range of experimental observations including the location and dynamics of gene expression, protein expression and molecular interactions in cells and tissues. fluorescence microscopy.

+IMAGE HERE

+The pipeline has parallel capibility meaning it can be scaled over any cluster using the SLURM manager.
+It makes use of GPU nodes if avaiable for quick image processing and computation.
+The structure is defined in the next section.

+### Structure

+The pipiline uses the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system to unite all its differnet components into one single workflow which can be replicated over any user machine or cluster.
+The different sections being:

+1)

 ### Markdown